 R: 19.6m (@177cm)

-Majesty built the Supernova, with the combination of traditional poplar and ash wood core and carbon and Kevlar fiber, to be a true high-performance, all-mountain ski.
-What I liked about the Supernova is that it has a flat tail, rockered tip, full carbon fiber layup, semi-cap construction, this allowed the Supernova to float quite nicely for a carbon fiber built ski.
+Majesty built the Supernova LTD, with the combination of traditional poplar and ash wood core and carbon and Kevlar fiber, to be a true high-performance, all-mountain ski.
+What I liked about the Supernova LTD is that it has a flat tail, rockered tip, full carbon fiber layup, semi-cap construction, this allowed the Supernova LTD to float quite nicely for a carbon fiber built ski.

 By reducing the tail length and moving the skier back a bit on the ski helped created quicker turning ski, and it was noticeable.
 I wish I was able to test the longer version of this ski, but I did get a pretty good feel about how they “shorten” the ski without really shortening the ski and with the carbon fiber build take some weight out with keeping the longer edge contact feel on firmer snow.